humhub/documentation/docs/admin/updating-migration.md

 - Usernames are now validated more strictly and can only contain letters, numbers and the characters `-_.@` by default.
 This behavior can be customized via the User Module variable `validUsernameRegexp`.
 New Value: `/^[\p{L}\d_\-@\.]+$/iu` - Old Value: `/^[\p{L}\d_\-@#$%^&*\(\)\[\]\{\}+=<>:;,.?!|~"\'\\\\]+$/iu`.

+- Default permissions for Spaces or User Profiles can now be defined easily in the administration area.

 1.7
 ----